SOMS Rugby League Choir

 Emotional wellbeing improvements include increased self-esteem and confidence, feelings of well-being, enhances mood, reduces stress, is spiritually uplifting, increases positive feelings, encourages creativity, and increases empathy between cultures.

-The first collaboration will take place on Saturday 9th April 2022 with rehearsals and recording of two songs at 80 Hertz Studios in Manchester when singers from across the country will get together to share their voices singing together for the first time for a long while since the easing of the pandemic regulations.
+The first collaboration took place on Saturday 9th April 2022 with rehearsals and recording of two songs at 80 Hertz Studios in Manchester when singers from across the country will get together to share their voices singing together for the first time for a long while since the easing of the pandemic regulations.

 80 Hertz Studios The Sharp Project, Thorp Road, Manchester, M40 5BJ check out the website here https://80hertz.com/